This 20-Year-Old Royal Wedding Guest Is Bringing Her 'Nan' as a Plus One

 When Zoe Arundell last saw Prince Harry alongside Meghan Markle, the groom-to-be was doing an impromptu jig.

-Now the 20-year-old charity volunteer is poised to seem him again — this time as a guest among those invited to Windsor Castle to witness the wedding processions of Harry, 33, and Meghan, 36, on May 19.
+Now the 20-year-old charity volunteer is poised to see him again — this time as a guest among those invited to Windsor Castle to witness the wedding processions of Harry, 33, and Meghan, 36, on May 19.

 Arundell was chosen for her volunteer work with Valleys Kids, a charity helping disadvantaged and vulnerable children and families in the former industrial heartland of south Wales.